tannewt/wa-law.org/org/king_county/README.md

 ## [SB 5624](/bill/2023-24/sb/5624/) - Substance use recovery serv. 👍1

 ## [SB 5629](/bill/2023-24/sb/5629/) - Hepatitis B and C 👍1

+## [SB 5696](/bill/2023-24/sb/5696/) - Concerning eligibility for participation in the public employees' benefits board for retired or disabled employees of counties, municipalities, and other political subdivisions. 👍1

 ## [SB 5719](/bill/2023-24/sb/5719/) - Student homelessness group 👍1